What are they and when are they worth it?

 Extras

-- Reflective details for cyclists
+- Reflective details for cycling

 - Sustainable materials (recycled, bluesign, PFC-free)

-Our Recommendations
+Our recommendations

 FAQ – Frequently Asked Questions

-- Is a rolltop really waterproof?
+- Are rolltops really waterproof?

-- How big should my rolltop be?
+- How large should my rolltop be?

-- Are there rolltops with a laptop compartment?
+- Are there rolltops with laptop compartments?

-- Yes — many models offer padded laptop compartments (13", 15", etc.).
+- Yes — many models offer padded laptop compartments (13", 15" etc.).
 Pay attention to dimensions and padding.

 - How do I care for a rolltop backpack?